nikki-experiments/my-react-boilerplate/README.md

     $ npm install -D eslint

 This will install the modules inside your node_modules folder.
 For ESLint you will also need to install other ESLint packages shown in this repo's package.json.

-To run prettier from node_modules folder on a file called App.:

-    $ npx prettier App.js

 You can also install these tools globally if you wish to use them on all your react projects.
 Run the same commands above but replace -D with -g.
 The module will be in your Node.js path accesible from any project.
 Now you won't have to run the install for these tools each time you create a new project.

+### Set up an Prettier config file

+You can set up a prettier config file so that each time you save your file, prettier will format it.
+Otherwise you'd have to run $ npx prettier YourFile.js each time you wanted to format a file.

+Create a file in your root directory named .prettierrc with an empty object in it.
+Also add the extension to your editor (vscode uses Prettier - Code formatter).

+In vscode settings add the following:

+	"prettier.requireConfig": true,
+	"prettier.printWidth": 80,
+	"editor.formatOnSave": true

+The requireConfig means that if a project has the prettierrc file, run formatting.
+If it doesn't, then it won't format your files.

+If you don't want to format every time you save then add a script to run Prettier.
+Add the following to package.json: "format": "prettier --write \"src/**/* .{js,jsx,css,json}\"" Then to format your files type:

+    $ npm run format

 ### Set up an ESLint config file